 The initial keywords related to Logistics that she collected were transportation, logistics, import-export, English, communication skills and creativity.
 Finding it suitable, Hang decided to change direction, taking the combination of Math, Chemistry and English.

 With more than 24 points, Hang had about 4 points more than enough to be admitted to the Logistics Management major at the University of Transport.
 The female student began her new journey with lessons that covered entire chapters of about 20-30 pages.
-Still maintaining the habit of paying attention in class and reviewing her lessons at home like in high school, Hang achieved high scores in each subject.
+Still maintaining the habit of paying attention in lectures and reviewing lessons at home like in high school, Hang achieved high scores in each subject.

 "At that time, I didn't know how to study effectively and didn't know how to allocate time.
 I spent too much time on subjects that required a lot of memorization," Hang said.

 From the second semester of her second year, Hang built a more reasonable study plan for each subject.
-In addition to self-study, Hang studied with a group of close friends, finding ways to solve difficult exercises, and reviewing each topic to test each other.
+In addition to self-study, Hang studied with a group of close friends, finding ways to solve difficult exercises, and focused on reviewing each topic to test each other.

 The last two years also have more specialized subjects.
 Thanks to her previous English foundation, Hang had no difficulty reading documents and learning new knowledge.